 Challenge number Detail of challenge 1 School context of deprivation: A large number of families facing social and economic challenge.
-IDSR 2019 identified 41% of pupils as FSM6 pupils compared to 23% national.
+IDSR 2022 identified 44% of pupils as FSM6 pupils which is well above the national average (23.8%).
 This placed the school in quintile 1 and the top 20% of schools nationally.
-Currently 60 pupils (42%) are registered as FSM Ever 6 (November 2022).
-FSM uptake is 42% (60/142 pupils) (November 2022).
-15 pupils (10%) are classed as long- term disadvantaged (most up to date report).
+Currently 60 pupils (42%) are registered as FSM Ever 6.
+FSM uptake is 39% (62/157 pupils) (September 2023).
 2 Social care needs: A large number of families are supported, or have been supported, by outside agencies including social care, family support workers and Early Help Assessments (EHA).
 Many families need support from school to help with their needs and to support their children's learning.
 3 Attainment on entry: Children enter FS1 with the knowledge and skills that demonstrate they are 'supported' within the 3-4 year old curriculum.
 A small proportion of children are 'supported' within the 0-3 curriculum for Communication and Language specifically due to speaking.
 Each cohort has differing aspects of low on-entry data within the prime areas over a 4 year period.
 Over the 4 year period, around half of pupils enter below in speaking and we have a large number of SALT referrals and intervention year on year.
-4 SEND: IDSR 2019 identified 36.7% of pupils as SEND Support compared to 12.6% national.
+4 SEND: IDSR 2022 identified 25% of pupils as SEND Support which is well above the national average (13%).
 This placed the school in quintile 1 and the top 20% of schools nationally.
-At present 35% of pupils (FS2-Y6) are identified as SEND (support and monitoring).
-We have 10 EHCPs.
-A further pupil has proceeded to a statutory assessment being undertaken.
-We are expecting to submit a request for statutory assessment for a further 2 pupils this academic year.
-2 pupils have been refused statutory assessment in the current academic year to date.
+At present 27% of pupils (FS2-Y6) are identified as SEND (support and Monitoring - September 2023).
+IDSR 2022 identified 4.1% of pupils as having an EHCP which is well above the national average.
+We have an increasing number of complex EHCPs across the school and this academic year we have 10 EHCPs.
 5 Impact of COVID-19: Engagement with home learning during this period was varied across our pupil premium families with some PP children engaging well and some families struggling to engage for a range of reasons.
-The impact of COVID has led to gaps in learning alongside negative impacts on the mental and physical wellbeing of some children and their families.
-6 Attendance: The last validated data for overall attendance half terms 1-6 in 2018-2019 showed FSM6 pupils at 93.7%.
-In addition, 21.3% of FSM6 pupil were Persistent Absence (PA) pupils.
-Both outcomes were below national and absence rates are too high.
+We continue to have evidence of the impact of COVID, particularly in our Y4-Y6 classes linked to gaps in learning alongside negative impacts on the mental and physical wellbeing of some children and their families.
+6 Attendance: The last validated data for overall attendance in 2021-2022 showed FSM6 pupils at 7.8% (against a national average of 8.4%).
+In addition, 33.9% of FSM6 pupil were Persistent Absence (against a national average of 30.2%).
+Despite being better than the national for overall attendance, both outcomes are too high.
 Poor attendance rates for PP pupils reduces their school hours and causes them to fall behind on attainment and progress.